Read the easy-read version.

 The characteristics of autism vary from one person to another, but in order for a diagnosis to be made, a person will usually be assessed as having had persistent difficulties with social communication and social interaction and restricted and repetitive patterns of behaviours, activities or interests since early childhood, to the extent that these "limit and impair everyday functioning".

 Read more about diagnostic criteria and the triad of impairments theory.

 Persistent difficulties with social communication and social interaction

 Autistic people have difficulties with interpreting both verbal and non-verbal language like gestures or tone of voice.
 Many have a very literal understanding of language, and think people always mean exactly what they say.
 They may find it difficult to use or understand:

-Some autistic people may not speak, or have fairly limited speech.
-Autistic people will usually understand more of what other people say to them, than they are able to express, yet may struggle with vagueness or abstract concepts.
-Some autistic people prefer to use alternative means of communication, such as sign language or visual symbols.
-Some autistic people are able to communicate very effectively without speech.
+Some may not speak, or have fairly limited speech.
+They will often understand more of what other people say to them than they are able to express, yet may struggle with vagueness or abstract concepts.
+Some autistic people benefit from using, or prefer to use, alternative means of communication, such as sign language or visual symbols.
+Some are able to communicate very effectively without speech.

-It helps if other people speak in a clear, consistent way and give people on the autism spectrum time to process what has been said to them.
+It often helps to speak in a clear, consistent way and to give autistic people time to process what has been said to them.

-Autistic people often have difficulty recognising or understanding other people's emotions and feelings, or expressing their own.
-Such difficulties can make it very hard for autistic people to navigate the social world.
+Autistic people often have difficulty 'reading' other people - recognising or understanding others' feelings and intentions - and expressing their own emotions.
+This can make it very hard for them to navigate the social world.
 They may: